Seymour H. Knox II

 Seymour Horace Knox II (September 1, 1898 – September 27, 1990) was a Buffalo, New York, philanthropist and polo player.
 The son of wealthy businessman Seymour H. Knox, he owned a palatial home designed by C. P. H. Gilbert.

 Early life

-He was born on September 1, 1898 to Grace Millard Knox (1862–1936) and Seymour H. Knox I (1861–1915), who merged his chain of five-and-dime stores with those of his first cousins, Frank Winfield Woolworth and Charles Woolworth, to form the F. W. Woolworth Company in 1912.
+He was born on September 1, 1898, to Grace Millard Knox and Seymour H. Knox I, who merged his chain of five-and-dime stores with those of his first cousins, Frank Winfield Woolworth and Charles Woolworth, to form the F. W. Woolworth Company in 1912.
 Knox was one of three surviving children born to Seymour and Grace.
 His elder sisters were Dorothy Virginia Knox and Marjorie Millard Knox.

 Knox attended Nichols School in Buffalo and the Hotchkiss School in Connecticut.
+In 1917, as a passenger, he was in a crash landing in Buffalo of a seaplane piloted by a friend, and suffered a fractured skull, but he fully recovered.
 He was a 1920 graduate of Yale University.
 At Yale he was a member of Delta Kappa Epsilon.

 Career

 In 1921, upon graduation from Yale, Knox became a Marine Midland Bank director.
 In 1926, he became vice-president, followed by chairman in 1943 until 1970.
 He joined the F. W. Woolworth board in 1926 and was chairman from 1943 until reaching the mandatory retirement age forty-five years later in 1971.
 He became Chairman of The University at Buffalo's governing Council from 1950-69.
 Knox served on the board of directors of Marine Midland Bank, F. W. Woolworth Company, New York Central Railroad, Penn Central Railroad, and the American Steamship Company.